Jahnavi2711/BioLexis/README.md

-f# BioLexis: A Hybrid Intelligence Engine for Genomic Novelty Detection
+# BioLexis: A Hybrid Intelligence Engine for Genomic Novelty Detection

 A high-performance bioinformatics pipeline by *Team Geek Velocity that combines deep learning, supervised learning and Unspervised learning's anomaly detection to classify environmental DNA (eDNA) and uncover novel biodiversity.*